greenorbitspace/hub/userguide/content/en/docs/glossary/s/sustainability-marketing-mix-4ps.md

 ---
 title: Sustainability Marketing Mix (4Ps)
 ref: sustainability-marketing-mix-4ps
-description: The Sustainability Marketing Mix (4Ps) refers to the strategic framework used to promote sustainable practices in marketing.
-It consists of Product (the sustainability features of a product), Price (the cost implications of sustainable practices), Place (the distribution methods that minimize environmental impact), and Promotion (the communication strategies that highlight sustainability efforts).
-notion_page_id: dd6d8599-6492-43d9-81ec-d0556b9cd02f
+weight: 1
-exported_at: '2025-06-16T14:24:24.420153+00:00'
+exported_at: '2025-06-16T15:05:33.176399+00:00'
+definition: 'The Sustainability Marketing Mix (4Ps) refers to the framework that integrates sustainability into the traditional marketing mix elements: Product, Price, Place, and Promotion.
+It emphasizes environmentally and socially responsible practices in marketing strategies to enhance sustainability and meet consumer expectations for ethical consumption.'
 tags:
 - Marketing
-category:
+- Research
+id: GL68
+categories:
 - Sustainability & Environment
-id: GL68
 ---